Elinor Carucci

 Elinor Carucci (born 1971) is an Israeli-born American photographer and educator, based in New York City, noted for her intimate portrayals of her family's lives, emotions, relationships, and identity.
 She has published five monographs; Closer (2002), Diary of a Dancer (2005), Mother (2013, Midlife (2019) and The Collars of RBG (2023).
-She teaches at the School of Visual Arts in New York.
+She teaches at the School of Visual Arts and at Hunter College in New York.

 Carucci's work is held in the collections of the Museum of Modern Art, Jewish Museum and Brooklyn Museum in New York, Houston Museum of Fine Arts, and Harwood Museum of Art in New Mexico.
+From 1995 to 2006, she also worked as a professional Middle Eastern dancer.

 Early life and education

 Carucci was born in Jerusalem to a family of a North African and Bukhari descent.
+She studied classical Music at the Jerusalem Academy of Music and Dance, and then served in the Israeli Defense Forces for two years.
 She graduated in 1995 from Bezalel Academy of Arts and Design with a degree in photography and moved to New York City.